Jabster28/flatman-haveno-test/instructions.md

   Instruct users to run `flatpak update exchange.haveno.Haveno` to update the app.

 - **Repository Size:**
-  The build directory may grow large over time. `ostree` manages size to some extent, but doing a `down` and `up` on the container may help clear up space.
+  The build directory may grow large over time. `ostree` manages size to some extent, but running `docker compose down` and `docker compose up` should clear the cache.

 - **Configuration Storage:**
   All saved configuration, except for `.gpg` and `config.json`, is stored in Docker volumes.
 Refer to the Docker documentation if you need to edit these volumes.